GeovaneSchmitz/sdk-docs/docs/commands/run.md

 # datallog run

-The `datallog run` command executes a specific application locally within the current deployment.
+The `datallog run` command executes a specific application locally within the current project.
 This is the primary way to test and debug your application's logic before pushing it to the cloud.

 ## Usage